-Activities that meet the needs of the present without compromising the ability of future generations to meet their needs, while creating resilient and prosperous communities and protecting the environment.
+Activities that meet the needs of the present without compromising the Sustainability:

-Tender An offer in writing to supply goods and/or services, usually submitted in response to a public or selective invitation such as a Request for Tender advertisement, followed by evaluation of submissions and selection of a successful bidder or tenderer.
+Tender An offer in writing to supply goods and/or services, usually submitted in successful bidder or tenderer.

-Tender Process: The process of inviting parties to submit a quotation or tender by public
+Tender The process of inviting parties to submit a quotation or tender by public advertisement, followed by evaluation of submissions and selection of a Process:

-Treatment of GST All monetary values stated in this policy exclude GST;
+Treatment of All monetary values stated in this policy exclude GST.